noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 ```

 #### Prefer Python data types over self-made ones
-* `requests` usage of Python's data structures makes it very easy to use.
-No need to get to know internal `requests` packages.
+* *Requests* usage of Python's data structures makes it very easy to use.
+No need to get to know internal *Requests* packages.

 #### Provide possibilities for simple and advanced usage
-* `requests` allow concise usage, when sending a single request, and a more verbose one for multiple requests.
+* *Requests* allow concise usage, when sending a single request, and a more verbose one for multiple requests.
 * Don't make the user go through a lengthy process when he needs a simple use case.

 #### Libraries code